 ‘Just get your arse back here now.
 It’s missed.’

-‘My arse is missed, or I’m missed?’ she quipped, half as a joke and half seriously.
+‘My arse is missed, or I’m missed?’
+Her response was half a joke and half a serious question.
 Of course, what she’d done was successfully divert the conversation away from the time and her absence, and what had really happened.
 Just like that, she thought.
 Jacinta was so workable.

-They both chuckled at the same time, and soon both of them laughed at each other.
+They both chuckled at the same time, and soon both laughed at each other.